ZareefJafar/ChandraCluster_mapPipeline/README.md

 - Select "Source Code" and select "PC - Linux - Ubuntu" from checkbox in STEP 1.

 - Select all in STEP 2 and click submit.
+Alternative (drive download): [heasoft-6.31.1src.tar.gz](https://drive.google.com/file/d/1BlUcFcbjQW6MFb1p9eESeg_HfmCVBXTG/view?usp=share_link)

 - unzip or extract the .tar.gz file ```(using e.g. "tar zxf [tar file]")``` and follow the [INSTALLATION](https://heasarc.gsfc.nasa.gov/lheasoft/ubuntu.html) process to install HEASOFT.
 For user without sudo access see the [OPTIONAL] steps at the end.